rtCamp/rtbiz-helpdesk/docs/staff/gloassary.md

 6. **Staff -** The support team that is part of organisation which has setup Helpdesk for its customers.

-7. **Subscriber -** Someone who only wants to get notifications about the follow-ups added to a ticket.
+7. **Subscriber -** Staff member who only wants to get notifications about the follow-ups added to a ticket.

 8. **Assignee -** The helpdesk staff to whom the ticket has been assigned.